 While Virtual Leash was in development, Dog Tag Art launched in June 2009 as a side project and grew in it's own right to become a community built around fun, art, our beloved pets, and giving back to support animal welfare.
 It continues to grow and attract more awesome artists and user-submitted "super-model" pet photos.

 Ryan joined the Dog Tag Art crew in the Spring of 2012.
 He has a professional background in event production and experiential marketing and a BA in political science.
-Ryan is very involved in the local Asheville Ultimate Frisbee community.
+Ryan is the Wholesale Services Manager for Dog Tag Art and has taken a lead role in customer service and sales.
+He also remains vigilant in the upkeep of positive team morale.
 When he has free time he likes to garden, take hikes with his chihuahua Frijol, find great spots to swim and fabricate political conspiracy theories.
-He assists with the day to day operations of Dog Tag Art and remains vigilant in the upkeep of positive team morale.
+Ryan is also very involved in the local Asheville Ultimate Frisbee community.

 Graphic designer and cat person, Pia Wuerfel joined the Dog Tag Art team in the Spring of 2012.
 She has a background and education in design and illustration.
 Originally a contributor as a dog tag artist, Pia is currently the Creative Director at Dog Tag Art.
-She also helps out with administrative duties and is the colorist on our comic series This American Dog.
-She also helps out with order fulfillment and administrative duties.
+She also helps out with administrative duties and is the colorist on our web comic series This American Dog and is occasionally does photography for the Dog Tag Art Blog.
 Pia lives in West Asheville with her husband Paul and two cats, Osaka and Churps.

 Watch this video to see a typical day at Dog Tag Art: